betulyildirimx/data-science-projects/Telecom Project/README.md

-Forecasting churn of customers
+Purpose: Forecasting churn of customers

-**Data Description**
+# Data Description

 The data consists of files obtained from different sources:

-*contract information
+- contract information
-*the client's personal data
+- the client's personal data
-*information about Internet services
+- information about Internet services
-*information about telephone services
+- information about telephone services

 In each file, the column 'customerID' contains a unique code assigned to each client.